LibertyDSNP/spec/pages/Graph/Overview.md

 #### Follow

-A "follow" is the act of publicly following a user (referenced as a (DSNP User Identity)[/Identity/Registry]) which results in adding this DSNP User Id to a user's social graph.
+A "follow" is the act of publicly following a user (referenced as a [DSNP User Identity](/Identity/Registry)) which results in adding this DSNP User Id to a user's social graph.

 #### Unfollow

-An "unfollow" is the act of publicly unfollowing a user (referenced as a (DSNP User Identity)[/Identity/Registry]) which results in the removal of this DSNP User Id from a user's social graph.
+An "unfollow" is the act of publicly unfollowing a user (referenced as a [DSNP User Identity](/Identity/Registry)) which results in the removal of this DSNP User Id from a user's social graph.

 ### Graph